Equivalent substitution in the control theory

-At the same time a new optimized functional $ \tilde J (\cdot) $ becomes lower semicontinuous.
+At the same time the new optimized functional $ \tilde J (\cdot) $ becomes lower semicontinuous.

 This idea is different from the idea of relaxation \cite{cesary} because we take the convex (concave) envelopes of functions on the right hand side of our system of the differential equations for all points from the region of attainability.

-Taking into consideration the information about the substitution of the functions $ \varphi (\cdot) $ and $ J (\cdot) $, we can conclude that the search for an optimal control and an optimal trajectory becomes easier and the new optimal problem is equivalent to the old one in the sense of finding an optimal control.
-In this case the necessary optimal condition is also sufficient.
+Taking into consideration the information about the replacements of the functions $ \varphi (\cdot) $ and $ J (\cdot) $, we can conclude that searching for an optimal control and optimal trajectory becomes easier and the new optimization problem is equivalent to the initial one in the sense of finding an optimal control.
+In this case the conditions of optimality become necessary and sufficient.

 For the first time the author used the idea about replacing a function with its lower convex approximation for finding its optimal points in \cite{lowapp1} -\cite{lowapp3}.